kevinushey/blog/_posts/2016-09-14-pitfalls-in-writing-portable-c++98-code.md

 - *May* define the members e.g. `strlen` in the _global_ namespace.

 In fact, `gcc` and `clang` both accept the above code, but the Solaris compilers do not.
-(By default, they do not populate the global namespace with such headers.)
+(By default, the Solaris compilers do not populate the global namespace when including such headers.)

 > Rule: If you include a C++-style header, reference symbols from the `std` namespace.
 Prefer using C++-style headers.